Alumni

 Tomomi Suwa (technician): After receiving her undergraduate degree from the University of Guelph, Tomomi stayed on to work as a technician (co-advised by Hafiz Maherali) on a variety of projects in the lab.
 She went on to get a MS from the University of Nebraska and a Ph.D from Michigan State University, and is currently working as a data scientist.

 Zach Teitel (PhD 2021): Zach, a graduate of the University of Toronto and Ryerson University, started graduate school at Guelph in Fall 2015.
 He integrated evolutionary ecology and weed science to study the evolution of glyphosate resistance, tolerance, and escape in Amaranthus palmeri (Yakimowski et al. 2021 in Molecular Ecology).
-He is currently pursuing a career as a paramedic.
+He is currently pursuing a career as a nurse.

 Catherine Walsh (technician, MSc 2010): After receiving her undergraduate degree at the University of Guelph, Catherine worked in the lab as a technician on our selection and the maintenance of polymorphism project.
 She liked us so much that she stayed on to study how diffuse and pairwise interactions between herbivores and pollinators influence selection on floral traits (see Caruso et al. 2010 in International Journal of Plant Sciences for some of her data).
 Catherine is currently pursuing a career as a nurse.